CharlieAlphaFox/BinanceMarginTrader/README.md

 Identifies the overal bigger picture, 1 Hr candls or 2hr candls if sideways to return trend: 'UP', 'DWN' or 'SIDEWYS'

 You can build (and easily write) your own strategy, could be Moving averages, MACD, VWAP or etc. based
-# NOT TESTED, BACKTRACKED NOR PROFITABLE ( email me: carlo.fernandezben@gmail.com to write one )
+# NOT TESTED, Strategy runs, most likely not profitable ( email me: carlo.fernandezben@gmail.com to write one )

 Goes Long or Short depending on the trend and the strategy chosen, starts looking for other pairs faster to trade when volatility increases.